| |

 6. Topsmead State Forest in Litchfield ๐ŸŒณ๐Ÿ‚

 Topsmead State Forest feels like stepping back in time.
-The historic stone cottage sits in the middle of wide open fields surrounded by forest.
+The historic stone cottage sits in the middle of wide open fields surrounded by forest and stone falls.
+You’ll want to snap a photo around every corner.
+And don’t be surprised when you see photographers here for engagement photo shoots!

-Itโ€™s a wonderful place for a quiet walk, especially in the fall when the trees around the property begin to change color.
+Itโ€™s a wonderful place for a quiet walk, especially in the fall when the trees around the property begin to change color and the gardens burst with autumn wonders! ๐ŸŒบ Open daily sun up to sun down.

 7. Drive to top of Mohawk Mountain in Cornwall โ›ฐ๏ธ๐Ÿ